agccie/connection/README.md

 ```

 * Matching a custom attribute
 There are many operations where a device may prompt the user for confirmation instead of returning the prompt.
-An example reload an IOS/NXOS device:
+An example is reloading an IOS/NXOS device:

            fab3-leaf103# reload
            This command will reload the chassis, Proceed (y/n)? [n]: